wheattoast11/SPRITEboi/README.md

 - Hugging Face for transformer models
 - Electric SQL for PGlite
-- Model Context Protocol for AI orchestration
+- Anthropic for the incredible Model Context Protocol
+- DeepSeek and Meta for creating incredible local open source models